civicrm/civicrm-user-guide/docs/email/everyday-tasks.md

 ** Location Type:** You can change the Location Type and the Selection Method on the Edit Options screen.
 You can filter on the Location Type and only send the mailing to email addresses with the specified location type or exclude the email addresses with the specified location type.

-5.  **Unsubscribe Group:** At the Define Mailing screen you can also specify the group that contains all your contacts that have unsubscribed.

-6.  **Composing your Email:**This section will allow you to compose content for your mailing.
+5.  **Composing your Email:**This section will allow you to compose content for your mailing.
 As you write your content, remember that every email will be sent individually.
 CiviCRM offers the ability to personalize each email using tokens.
 See "*Using tokens in emails*" later in this